Star Control: Cancelled Star Control 4

 In January 1998, Accolade announced that they were developing Star Control 4.
 Also known as StarCon, it was designed as a 3D space combat game.
 By this time, Electronic Arts had agreed to become the distributor for all games developed by Accolade.
 Accolade producer George MacDonald announced that "we want to move away from the adventure element and concentrate on what it seems the players really want – action!"
 Though heavier on combat than previous titles, players would still have the opportunity to fly to planets and communicate with different aliens.
 The team also created a Star Control History Compendium, to help them resolve storylines from the previous games.
 In a playable alpha version of the game, players could control a fleet carrier, with the ability to launch a fighter that could be controlled by either the same player or a second player.
 The game was later announced for the PlayStation home console with plans for release in 1999, featuring a 40-hour variable storyline, and both competitive and co-operative multiplayer.
 Electronic Arts and Accolade promoted the choice of playing as "one of two alliances (Hyperium or Crux)", with the option of operating a fighter, carrier, or turrets.
 Another publication described the ability to select from three different alien factions, with different missions that impact the storyline, and the ability to destroy entire planets.

 Development on the game was halted at the end of 1998.
 Not satisfied with the game's progress, Accolade put the project on hold with intentions to re-evaluate their plans for the Star Control license.
 In 1999, Accolade was acquired by Infogrames SA for $50 million, as one of many corporate restructurings that eventually led to Infogrames merging with Atari and re-branding under a revived Atari brand.
-Star Control 3 became the last official instalment of the series.
+Star Control 3 became the last official installment of the series.

 The Ur-Quan Masters

 By the early 2000s, Accolade's copyright license for Star Control expired, triggered by a contractual clause when the games were no longer generating royalties.
 As the games were no longer available for sale, Reiche and Ford wanted to keep their work in the public eye, to maintain an audience for a potential sequel.
 Reiche and Ford still owned the copyrights in Star Control and its sequel Star Control II, but they could not successfully purchase the Star Control trademark from Accolade, leading them to consider a new title for a potential follow-up.
 This led them to remake Star Control II as The Ur-Quan Masters, which they released in 2002 as a free download under an open source copyright license.
-The official free release is maintained by an active fan community, and prevented Star Control II from becoming abandonware.
+The official free release is maintained by an active fan community.